programminghistorian/ph-submissions/lessons/creating-apis-with-python-and-flask.md

 	@app.route('/', methods=['GET'])

 syntax is the part of the program that lets Flask know that this function, `home`, should be mapped to the path `/`.
 The `methods` list (`methods=['GET']`) is a keyword argument that lets Flask know what kind of HTTP requests are allowed.
-We'll only be using `GET` requests in this tutorial, but many web applications need to use both `GET` requests (to send data) and `POST` requests (to receive data).
+We'll only be using `GET` requests in this tutorial, but many web applications need to use both `GET` requests (to send data from the application to the user) and `POST` requests (to receive data from a user).

 Below are brief explanations of the other components of the application: